vtsuperdarn/python_tutorial/README.md

 Note: aptitude does not install the latest version of basemap yet.
 For a more up-to-date version, go on the basemap website and follow install instructions.

+### SpacePy on Ubuntu
+  Take care of dependencies:
+    apt-get install -y easy_install
+    easy_install networkx
+    apt-get install -y gfortran
+    apt-get install -y python-numpy-dbg (Maybe needed, maybe not) easy_install ffnet
+    apt-get install libncurses5-dev (Needed for NASA CDF)

+  You also need the NASA CDF library:
+    Download tar.gz file from http://cdf.gsfc.nasa.gov/
+    Follow instructions in README.install.
+In summary:
+      make OS=linux ENV=gnu all
+      make test (Optional step... just makes sure everything is working!) make INSTALLDIR=/usr/local/cdf install (Feel free to change the install directory if you like.)
+      Source /usr/local/cdf/bin/definitions.B in your .bashrc file!!

+  Now go download SpacePy from http://spacepy.lanl.gov/.
+They have good instructions, but if you did everything above, you should be able to just run their install script and it should be good to go:
+    python setup.py install

 #### Other distributions

 Most linux distributions come with package managers (like aptitude for Ubuntu, or Yum for Fedora).
 Use it to install python.